Company that owns President Trump’s Vancouver hotel files for bankruptcy

 The parent company blamed the bankruptcy on its long-running closure: “Its ongoing expenses since the outbreak of COVID-19 and lack of revenue has placed [the hotel] into a position of insolvency,” TA Global Berhad wrote on its website.

+“We are saddened to learn about TA Hotel Management Limited Partnership and TA Hotel GP’s bankruptcy petition which was announced today,” Amanda Miller, a spokeswoman for the Trump Organization, said in a statement late Friday.
+“Like so many other developers who rely on international travel for the majority of their business, the Covid-19 pandemic has severely impacted their numerous properties, forcing them to remain closed and make this tough decision.”

-The Trump Organization did not respond to requests for comment Friday.
-President Trump still owns the company, but he says he has handed day-to-day control to his sons Donald Trump Jr. and Eric.
+President Trump still owns the Trump Organization, but he says he has handed day-to-day control to his sons Donald Trump Jr. and Eric.

 The owners of three other Trump hotels — in Panama, Toronto and Manhattan’s SoHo neighborhood — have cut ties with Trump’s brand since the start of his presidency.
 All have since reopened under new names.